bomonike/bomonike.github.io/plc.md

 * ABB (Totalflow) ???
 * Rockwell Automation ???

-InductiveAutomation achieve that by inventing a work-around to <strong>proprietary protocols</strong> imposed by vendors to lock their customers into expensive solutions (and higher profits for the vendor).

 PROTIP: Don't select these modules during install unless you know you'll need them.